-This documentation describes one in a series of public-use event files from the 2001 Medical Expenditure Panel Survey (MEPS) Household Component (HC).
-Released as an ASCII data file and a SAS transport file, the 2001 Other Medical public use event file provides information on the purchases of and expenditures for visual aids, medical equipment, supplies, and other medical items for a nationally representative sample of the civilian noninstitutionalized population of the United States.
-Data from the Other Medical event file can be used to make estimates of the Other Medical event utilization and expenditures associated with medical items for calendar year 2001.
-As illustrated below, this file consists of MEPS survey data obtained in the 2001 portion of Round 3, and Rounds 4 and 5 for Panel 5, as well as Rounds 1, 2, and the 2001 portion of Round 3 for Panel 6 (i.e., the rounds for the MEPS panels covering calendar year 2001).
+This documentation describes one in a series of public use event files from the 2002 Medical Expenditure Panel Survey (MEPS) Household Component (HC).
+Released as an ASCII data file (with related SAS and SPSS programming statements) and a SAS transport file, the 2002 Other Medical public use event file provides information on the purchases of and expenditures for visual aids, medical equipment, supplies, and other medical items for a nationally representative sample of the civilian noninstitutionalized population of the United States.
+Data from the Other Medical event file can be used to make estimates of the Other Medical event utilization and expenditures associated with medical items for calendar year 2002.
+As illustrated below, this file consists of MEPS survey data obtained in the 2002 portion of Round 3, and Rounds 4 and 5 for Panel 6, as well as Rounds 1, 2, and the 2002 portion of Round 3 for Panel 7 (i.e., the rounds for the MEPS panels covering calendar year 2002).

 The Other Medical event file contains one record for each type of medical item reported as being purchased or otherwise obtained by the household respondent during the specified reference period.
 It should be noted that reference periods for reporting expenditures vary by type of medical item obtained.
-Expenditure data for visual aids, insulin, and diabetic supplies and equipment are collected during Rounds 3, 4, and 5 of Panel 5 and Rounds 1, 2 and 3 of Panel 6.
+Expenditure data for visual aids, insulin, and diabetic supplies and equipment are collected during Rounds 3, 4, and 5 of Panel 6 and Rounds 1, 2 and 3 of Panel 7.
 Therefore, for these items, each round is a reference period.
-Expenditure data for other medical items, which include orthopedic items, hearing devices, medical equipment, disposable supplies, ambulance services, bathroom aides, and home alterations are collected only in Rounds 5 (Panel 5) and 3 (Panel 6); for these items, the reference period is the entire year.
+Expenditure data for other medical items, which include orthopedic items, hearing devices, medical equipment, disposable supplies, ambulance services, bathroom aides, and home alterations are collected only in Rounds 5 (Panel 6) and 3 (Panel 7); for these items, the reference period is the entire year.

 The purchase of medical equipment, supplies, and other medical items is based entirely on household reports.
 They were not included in the Medical Provider Component (MPC); therefore, all expenditure and payment data on the Other Medical event file are reported by the household.

-Data from this event file can be merged with other 2001 MEPS HC data files for the purpose of appending person-level data, such as demographic characteristics or health insurance coverage, to each Other Medical record.
+Data from this event file can be merged with other 2002 MEPS HC data files for the purpose of appending person-level data, such as demographic characteristics or health insurance coverage, to each other medical record.

 This file can also be used to construct summary variables of expenditures, source of payment, and related aspects of the purchase of medical items.
-Aggregate annual personlevel information on expenditures for other medical equipment is provided on the MEPS 2001 Full Year Consolidated Data File where each record represents a MEPS sampled person.
+Aggregate annual person-level information on expenditures for other medical equipment is provided on the MEPS 2002 Full Year Consolidated Data File where each record represents a MEPS sampled person.
+This aggregate information is provided for vision aids only and not other types of other medical equipment.